Funding to UNICEF

 Contributions to UNICEF come in various forms, such as direct or indirect funding, human resources (volunteers, consultants, and seconded personnel), partnerships, equipment, and other in-kind donations.
 Our funding is classified into the following categories:

 Pooled Funding – which covers Thematic Funding, joint programmes and trust funds – is an integral part of Other Resources.
 Multi-year funding of all types allows UNICEF to improve the design and implementation of our programmes, increase the visibility of our advocacy efforts, and lower operational costs to deliver higher social returns on investment.
-Multi-year funding of all types allows UNICEF to improve the design and implementation of our programmes, increase the visibility of our advocacy efforts, and lower operational costs to deliver higher social returns on investment.
+Multi-year funding, and flexible funding of all types allows UNICEF to improve the design and implementation of our programmes, increase the visibility of our advocacy efforts, and lower operational costs to deliver higher social returns on investment.
+Flexible funding which covers Core resources (non-earmarked) and Thematic Funding (softly earmarked) is at the heart of UNICEF’s mandate and long-term results for children.
+When strategically combined with earmarked funding, flexible funding enables UNICEF – and our partners - to achieve impact for children on a large scale in both humanitarian and development contexts.

-In 2022, total contributions to UNICEF were US$9.3 billion.
-The public sector contributed the largest share: US$6.5 billion from government, inter-governmental and inter-organizational partners, as well as Global Programme Partnerships.
+In 2023, total contributions to UNICEF were US$8.92 billion.
+The public sector contributed the largest share: US$6.55 billion from government, inter-governmental and inter-organizational partners, as well as Global Programme Partnerships.

-Our top three resource partners in 2022 (by contributions received) were the Governments of the United States of America (US$1,286 million), Germany (US$1,047 million) and the World Bank Group (US$542 million).
+Our top three resource partners in 2023 (by contributions received) were the Governments of the United States of America (US$1,402 million), Germany (US$746 million) and the World Bank Group (US$591 million).

-Private sector contributions (from National Committees, individual donors, NGOs and foundations) amounted to US$2.7 billion.
-United States Fund for UNICEF (US$680 million), German Committee for UNICEF (US$234 million) and Japan Committee for UNICEF (US$233 million) were the top three private-sector partners.
+Private sector contributions (from National Committees, individual donors, NGOs and foundations) amounted to US$2.1 billion.
+United States Fund for UNICEF (US$372 million), Japan Committee for UNICEF (US$172 million) and German Committee for UNICEF (US$164 million) were the top three private-sector partners.

 With this support, UNICEF delivered life-changing outcomes for children across the Sustainable Development Goals.